Where are we going?

 People will come here for shared and honest companionship and fellowship with our staff, volunteers and our animals.
 There will be groups that come in for periods of time to use our retreat facilities, bringing their own linen and preparing their own food.
 We envision groups of up to 100 people staying with us for corporate retreats, church retreats,veteran, school and family retreats – you envision it and we will consider it.

 When we are not using our facilities for retreats we would like to open them up for community functions including fundraisers for churches and local organizations, meetings like BSF, AA, etc., for the community.
 We will provide workshop areas for groups that need local meeting facilities, art and cooking classes.
 Since we are a horse and human sanctuary, we plan to bring in experts to put on horsemanship workshops as well as every type of human workshop.
 We envision speakers and musicians coming to perform with us as part of our fundraising.

 There will be no upscale amenities at our sanctuary.
 There will be no spa, no three star dining.
-Our sleeping rooms will not have TV’s or telephones and there will be no wifi or radios provided.
+Our sleeping rooms will not have TV’s or telephones.
 We will have audio/video equipment for our auditorium and meeting rooms with big TV’s.
 And we will have a nice big library of books and videos on nature, horse and spiritual subjects which we will be happy to share.
 But our goal here is for everyone to disconnect from the hurry and worry of our fast-passed world.